asciamanna/asciamanna.github.io/_drafts/the-clean-code-kata.md

 It is common for teams who are responsible for a large amount of legacy, poorly written code to not improve it over time.
-There are a lot of factors at work to keep teams churning in poorly written codebase.
+There are a lot of factors at work to keep teams churning in a poorly written codebase.
 They may lack experience writing clean code and unit tests and don't have opportunities to practice these techniques.
 Often there are schedule pressures that create stress which prevents teams from improving the codebase.
 There are some cases where developers just don't see the value in code quality or believe software design and quality is entirely subjective.
-It has been my experience working in these organizations that no one is talking about the quality of the code or how to improve it over time.
-Everyone is working in a reactive manner just trying to get something that works into production however they can manage to do it.
+It has been my experience working when working in these organizations that no one is talking about the quality of the code or how to improve it over time.
+Everyone is working in a reactive manner just trying to get something that "works" into production however they can manage to do it.
 Teams can turn this around.

 The message you want to be sending to your team is that "working code" is not finished.
 Code needs to convey its intent in the clearest possible manner.
 It needs to be easy to update and change and it needs to have unit tests so that developers have confidence in their changes.
 It needs to be in a state that enables continuous refactoring so that it is always easy to change and has clear intentions.